 Three slim angels concentrate raptly on their music as they hover above the grass along Kelly Drive.
-The work of Swedish-born artist Carl Milles, they are casts from a group of five originals from the Millesgarden in Stockholm, where they overlook that city’s harbor.
+The work of Swedish-born artist Carl Milles, they are authorized casts of three originals at Millesgården in Stockholm, where they overlook that city’s harbor.
 Milles’ style combined conservative, pictorial elements with a poetic and popular spirit.
 His characteristically slender figures often have a childlike innocence and vulnerability that make them immediately appealing to the public.

-Originally all five casts of the Playing Angels were intended for a private site in Philadelphia.
-When the plans dissolved, one angel went to Kansas City and a second to Falls Church, Virginia; the remaining three were purchased by the Fairmount Park Art Association (now the Association for Public Art) in 1968 and installed at their present site in 1972.
-Their placement on tall pedestals, similar to those at the Millesgarden, was planned by the architectural firm of Bower and Fradley – a design awarded a silver medal by the Philadelphia chapter of the American Institute of Architects.
+Milles had originally created five Playing Angels, all intended for a private site in Philadelphia – a nursery or nursery school.
+When the plans dissolved, one angel went to Kansas City, a second went to Falls Church, Virginia, and the remaining three were incorporated into Millesgården, which authorized casts to be made for the Fairmount Park Art Association (now the Association for Public Art) for purchase.
+The Association purchased the angels in 1968 and installed them at their present site in 1972.
+Their placement on tall pedestals, similar to those at the Millesgården, was planned by the architectural firm of Bower and Fradley – a design awarded a silver medal by the Philadelphia chapter of the American Institute of Architects.

 Adapted from Public Art in Philadelphia by Penny Balkin Bach (Temple University Press, Philadelphia, 1992).

 John A. Bower, Jr., FAIA is Emeritus Principal architect at BLT Architects.